PLAMEN “ROCCO” AYVAZOV

 WHAT HAVE YOU LEARNED ALONG THE WAY?

-I’ve learned that to progress I must take risks, but be disciplined.
-I must trust in others and delegate and empower others.
-I must be consistent and do what I commit to do not only for myself and family but for my company as well.
-I learned I must surround myself with people who know what I don’t and acknowledge, consider and if appropriate adopt their points of view.
+I’ve learned that to progress, I must take risks, but be disciplined.
+I must trust, delegate, and empower others.
+I must be consistent and do what I commit to, not only for myself and my family but also for my company.
+I learned I must surround myself with people who know what I don’t and acknowledge, consider, and if appropriate, adopt their points of view.

 Learn more about Rocco’s commitment to philanthropy!
 Click the button below.